LindsayRichman/Nep5-DashApp/README.md

 This is a prototype that serves as a sample interactive business intelligence report.

-It adds the following chart types, from Plotly: OHCL, horizontal bar, filled area, Candlestick
+It adds the following chart types, from Plotly: <b>OHCL, horizontal bar, filled area, Candlestick</b>

-It also adds the following chart features: Bollinger bands, Moving Average (MA), Volume, dropdown menus
+It also adds the following chart features: <b>Bollinger bands, Moving Average (MA), Volume, dropdown menus</b>

 Much of the text that was authored in HTML has been replaced by text that uses Dash's <b>dcc.Markdown</b> component, which generally provides better options for text formatting.